Skip to main content

 Viewing experience

 It’s clear from the get-go that Philo is content-oriented, not channel-oriented.
-No matter which platform you’re watching on, the first thing you’ll see when firing up the app is the home screen, which features two main sections: Trending Live shows, presumably shows other users are watching the most; and New & Upcoming, which lets you see which shows and movies are on the way.
-If you were previously watching one or more TV shows or movies, you’ll also see an option to pick up where you left off.
+No matter which platform you’re watching on, the first thing you’ll see when firing up the app is the home screen, which features two main sections: Trending Live shows, presumably shows other users are watching the most, and New & Upcoming, which lets you see which shows and movies are on the way.
+If you previously watched one or more TV shows or movies, you’ll also see an option to pick up where you left off.

 Our take